stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 10 (P3L3) - Design Patterns.md

 ### Choosing A Pattern Quiz

-_Answer following questions:_
+_Answer following questions_:

 1. _Imagine that you have to write a class that can have one instance only.
-Which of the design pattern that we've discussed is most appropriate?_ Factory
+Which of the design pattern that we've discussed is most appropriate_?
+Factory
 2. _Imagine that you have to write a class that can have one instance only.
-Using one of the design patterns that we discussed in this lesson, write the code of a class with only one method (except for possible constructors) that satisfy this requirement._ The code should be as follows:
+Using one of the design patterns that we discussed in this lesson, write the code of a class with only one method (except for possible constructors) that satisfy this requirement_.
+The code should be as follows:

 ```java
 public class Singleton {